The German program offers several scholarships to undergraduate and graduate students pursuing degrees in German. Funding varies from year to year.

-The application letter should include information explaining your current knowledge of German, your financial situation, and your career goals.
+- Application letter: The application letter should include information explaining your current knowledge of German, your financial situation, and your career goals.
 Your letter should explain how the scholarship will help you with your study of German and enhance your future career goals.
-Please include also any information on German related awards, study abroad experiences, and any German related activities if applicable.
-Recommended length of letter is 1-2 pages.
+Please include also any information on German-related awards, study abroad experiences, and any German-related activities if applicable.
+Recommended length of the letter is 1–2 pages.

-For more information about scholarships for German majors, contact Dr. Lazda or any faculty member of the German program.
+For more information about scholarships for German majors, contact Dr. Feminella or any faculty member of the German program.